MAV RAIL INFRA MODERNIZATION PROGRAMME

-Promoteur – Intermédiaire FinancierMAV PALYAMUKODTETESI ZRT,MINISTRY OF CONSTRUCTION AND TRANSPORT - HUNGARY
+Projektträger – zwischengeschaltetes FinanzinstitutMAV PALYAMUKODTETESI ZRT,MINISTRY OF CONSTRUCTION AND TRANSPORT - HUNGARY

 The project includes several schemes to upgrade and rehabilitate Trans-European Transport Network (TEN-T) and suburban railway lines, investments in traffic control, signalling and power supply for railway lines, as well as the purchase of various railway maintenance vehicles and equipment.